 "Me on the other hand," Shaw continued, sitting up and voice no longer a whisper.
 "I prefer the taste of blood from pain and fear, but to each their own.
 And right now you smell delicious.
 But I'd never deny my cousin his right to claim his soul mate."
 Shaw's finger's traced Dom's cheek before sliding down to poke Dom in the chest right above his heart.

 "Some of us never look, never care to find this person who brings true love to our soul.
 Others spend eternity wandering the globe, hoping before finally giving up and returning to the earth as dust when they fail to find them.
 Me, I never looked," Shaw paused for a second, glancing over at Brian before grinning wickedly.
 "Brian though, he's a believer, always was a wanderer and look what happened--he found you.
 Now he's just going to give you up.
 Save you while damning himself to an endless string of one night stands amongst the sheep because of a broken heart.
 Never feeling the completeness of his soul.
 Never having to deal with someone who knows you inside and out.
 His heart will darken and harden.
-He become something even better than he is now."
+He will become something even better than he is now."

 "Owen," Brian interrupted.
 "Just because you don't believe."